TXS 0506+056-like blazar sources and their role as possible neutrino emitters: Sample of candidates

 Since the aim of this work is to find a sample of sources with similar physical properties to TXS~0506+056, we intend to give an estimate of the accretion rate of the candidates.
 For the computation of this quantity we need not only the redshift value of the candidates but also information on the emission lines in their optical spectra, in particular the luminosity of the lines.
 For this reason we will keep in the sample only those sources satisfying these requirements, although this reduce significantly the number of selected candidates.

 Starting from the sources in Table \ref{tab:full_selection}, we applied a further selection in order to only keep objects having a detailed spectral analysis in the optical and/or ultraviolet band.
 For each object we performed a search in the literature to inspect the reliability of the redshift value reported in the 4LAC-DR2 catalog and the presence of information on the emission lines.
 Details are reported in the last column of Table \ref{tab:full_selection} and listed in the following.
 We found that almost half of the sources in the sample (13 objects) do not report any optical/UV spectral analysis in the literature; 7 sources have a reliable redshift but no detailed information on their spectral lines is reported.
-In particular, one of them went out of the selection after the redshift inspection (4FGL J0908.9+2311): the redshift reported in the catalog for this source is $z= 1.184$, while the one provided in the reference \cite{Shaw2013} is $z=0.431$.
+The redshift of some of these objects has been reviewed by \cite{foschini2022} through photometric measurements.
+However, the absence of a detailed spectral analysis limits their suitability for our purposes, since they do not include information on the single spectral lines.
+In addition, within these sources, one went out of the selection after the redshift inspection (4FGL J0908.9+2311): the redshift reported in the catalog for this source is $z= 1.184$, while the one provided in the reference \cite{Shaw2013} is $z=0.431$.
 With this new value, the luminosity of the source does not lie anymore in the range defined for the selection.
 Within the remaining seven sources, three only have a redshift lower limit given by the absorption lines of the host galaxy.
 Finally, there are three sources, besides TXS~0506+056, that have a detailed optical/UV spectral analysis.
 All of them are classified as BL Lac objects.
 Our work is then based on the comparison of these 3 sources, namely 4FGL J0050.7-0929, 4FGL J1309.4+4305, and 4FGL J0114.8+1326, with TXS~0506+056 (4FGL J0509.4+0542).
 In Table \ref{tab:info_lines}, for each of them, we report the selection parameters (photon index $\Gamma_\mathrm{\gamma}$, synchrotron peak frequency $\nu_\mathrm{S}$, luminosity $\mathrm{L}_\gamma$) as derived from the 4LAC-DR2 catalog, together with the information on their redshift and spectral lines and the related references.
 We also report the associated counterpart and include TXS~0506+056 for comparison.
 From this moment on, we will refer to each of them using the counterpart name.